-Bird Count at Cypress
+Overtime Thriller

-Participants of the yearly bird count keep a keen eye open for different birds and animals seen around Cypress Hills Interprovincial Park.
-To traverse the park the participants strapped on snow shows to make the walk easier.
-PHOTO MIMI MARTIN Read More »
+The Maple Creek Senior Hawks celebrate after No. 24 Garett Stokke scores the overtime goal in an 8-7 win over the Cabri Bulldogs.
+To read the full game story, pick up a copy of Thurs., Jan.
+19's Maple Creek News.
+SPORTS PHOTO MEGAN ROTH Read More »

-Sean McIntosh Twitter: @SeanMCNews smcintosh@maplecreeknews.com The Communities in Bloom (CiB) committee will be hosting a soirée to celebrate a successful 2016.
-The soirée is themed… Read More »
+Megan Roth Twitter: @MeganMCNews mroth@maplecreeknews.com The Chinook School Board held a press conference at Fairview School in Swift Current to discuss the downfalls of the… Read More »

-Megan Roth Twitter: @MeganMCNews mroth@maplecreeknews.com Big changes are in store for the Saskatchewan health system, and those changes are already being seen in the Southwest.… Read More »
+Sean McIntosh Twitter: @SeanMCNews smcintosh@maplecreeknews.com One of the biggest Piapot Lions Club events of the year is coming up.
+The Lions will be hosting the… Read More »

 Megan Roth Twitter: @MeganMCNews mroth@maplecreeknews.com It was a high-energy, fast-paced game for the Senior Hawks as the team went up against the Shaunavon Badgers at… Read More »